wazuh/wazuh-documentation/source/proof-of-concept-guide/index.rst

 Wazuh Proof of Concept Guide
 ============================

-The following document is a cheat-sheet on setting up the Wazuh environment to test the different product capabilities.
+The POC (Proof of Concept) guide is a cheat-sheet on setting up the Wazuh environment to test the different product capabilities.
 It assumes that the following components are already installed:

 - Elasticsearch + Kibana + Wazuh Kibana plugin
 - Wazuh manager + Filebeat (for integration with Elasticsearch)
 - Wazuh agent (RHEL 7)
 - Wazuh agent (Windows)

-A good guide on how to install these components can be found in the :ref:`installation guide <installation_guide>` section.
+A good guide on how to install these components can be found in the :ref:`Installation guide <installation_guide>` section.

 .. toctree::